 6. Why do they say, Emmaus-Nicopolis was mistakenly identified as Emmaus of Luke by Origen, Eusebius of Caesarea and St. Jerome following him in his error?

-the Holy Land during the early 3rd century A.D.
+the Holy Land during the early 3d century A.D.
 They suggest that he did so because of a local tradition that considered Nicopolis to be the New Testament Emmaus.
 This hypothesis, however, does not explain the origin of this tradition, nor the perseverance with which the Christians of the Holy Land had followed it since ancient times (already since early 3d century AD!).
 On the other hand, Origen’s commentary on the Gospel of Luke, which could have resolved the issue, is lost, and an anonymous note on the page border of manuscript № 194 is not sufficient enough reason to attribute to Origen the introduction of a correction to the Gospel text.
 It should be noted also that this hypothesis was put forward at the time when all the manuscripts containing 160 stadia were considered to be of Palestinian origin, while the 60 stadia version was considered to be "Western".
-Today, there is another approach to the classification of manuscripts (see A. Merk, "Novum Testamentum Graece et Latine", 1942), and it is obvious that the manuscripts bearing the version of 160 stadia come from different geographic areas.
+Today, there is another approach to the classification of manuscripts, and it is obvious that the variant of 160 stadia comes from various geographical areas (see Bruce M. Metzger, "The text of the New Testament", NY-Oxford, 2005, pp. 62-84, 305-313, about the manuscripts: א, K, N, Θ, П, having the variant of 160 stadia).

 Even assuming that the original version of the